khoa-yelo/Importing-Human1-data/README.md

 python format_genes_geneRoles.py "genes.tsv" "geneRoles.tsv"
 ```

 The formatted genes.csv and geneRoles.csv will be generated in the current directory.
-These csv files can be combined with its corressponding tMCF files for dat ingestion to Data Commons.
+These csv files can be combined with its corressponding tMCF files for data ingestion to Data Commons.